stephanhuewe/netBlockchain/README.md

             return transaction;
         }
 ```
 This is a sample transaction between Alice and Bob.
-Withdrawals are shown as negative number and all deposits as positive numbers.
+Withdrawals are shown as negative numbers and all deposits as positive numbers.
 A transaction consists of two parts.
-Since money cannot vanish the sum of both transactionparts has to be zero in any condition.
+Since money cannot vanish the sum of both transaction parts has to be zero in any condition.

+## Block Basics